 If the render is paused and then resumed, the necessary data is sent to the render device again if anything has changed in the scene. but not if the scene hasn't changed.
 Very occasionally a situation can arise in which the data is not resent but should have been.
 If you encounter an error in the preview render which requires the RT preview render to restart from the beginning, turn this option on.
 This will force all render data to be resent and the render restarted.

 This menu contains a list of the devices available for rendering in the preview window.
 From here you can select which device Cycles 4D will use for rendering.
-The options depend on the devices you have installed but will always contain the CPU and either CUDA and/or OpenCL.
+The options depend on the devices you have installed but will always contain the CPU and CUDA.

-If you select CUDA or OpenCL as the render device, the menu is extended to include all the CUDA or OpenCL devices found on the system:
+If you select CUDA as the render device, the menu is extended to include all the CUDA devices found on the system:

 Then you can select which device to use for the preview window render.
 Note that this does not have to be the same device selected in the main Cycles 4D render settings, so you can render on different devices in the picture viewer and the real-time preview.